ziutek/kasia.go/README.md

 By default, if variable doesn't exist you get empty string.
 You can change this behavior by setting `Template.Strict` to true and now get error code if variable doesn't exist.
-If variable is used as function's argument or index it is always executed in strict mode.
+If variable is used as argument of function or index it is always executed in strict mode.

 `fmt.Fprint()` and `fmt.Sprint()` functions are used to render variables values.